Credit Repair after Divorce

 How do I separate my credit from my spouse?

 Your credit score is inherently separate from your spouse's credit score.
-That said, some of your credit could be tied up with your ex-spouse if, during the marriage, you shared joint accounts or took out a loan in both of your names.
+That said, some of your credit could be tied up with your ex-spouse if, during the marriage, you had joint accounts or took out a loan in both of your names.
 Once your divorce has been finalized, you can take steps to fully separate your credit from your ex-spouse.

 First, close any joint accounts – bank accounts, credit card accounts, and other financial accounts.
 Do this as quickly as possible, and try to pay off joint debt as soon as you can.
 Keep in mind that the divorce decree may have assigned responsibility for paying off debt to one spouse.